top of page

 By Michelle Gallagher Escobar

-At Wild Women Hawai‘i, our retreats are designed to be a sanctuary from the demands of daily life—including the pressure to network, promote, or perform.
+At Wild Women Hawai‘i, our gatherings are designed to be a sanctuary from the demands of daily life, including the pressure to network, promote, or push.

 We intentionally create a space where women can unplug from roles, titles, and expectations and reconnect with who they are beneath it all.